Picture credit: Hesther Ng/SOPA Images/LightRocket via Getty Images

 What Whittome, Creasy and their fellow EDM signatories are doing is about more than the EHRC Code.
 It is a struggle for anti-establishment kudos.
 It is the political equivalent of cringe-inducing dad dancing at the school disco (something for which Creasy has form).
 Or perhaps, in their cases, ballot box botox.

-Which is perhaps why the whole thing feels so desperate.
+Which is why the whole thing feels so desperate.
 The EHRC Code reflects the law.
-Blocking it wouldn’t change the law.
-The Supreme Court judgment would still stand.
-Single-sex services would still be lawful.
-The only thing the EDM can realistically achieve is a few approving nods from activists and perhaps the faint hope that Zack Polanski won’t come for your seat.
+Blocking it would not change the Supreme Court judgment or make single-sex services unlawful.
+The EDM’s most realistic achievement is a few approving nods from activists and, in Creasy’s case, the faint hope that Zack Polanski decides to come for somebody else’s seat.

 Archive article